 Our initial observations indicate that the hero and villain share similar journeys.
 The hero is on a quest to overcome his missing inner quality.
 Villains, on the other hand, fail to overcome their missing inner qualities and in fact appear to be led morally astray by lacking these qualities.
 We’re still learning about how the villain “works.”
 Join us as we discover more about villains, heroes, mentors, and other supporting characters.

-For each movie, we give three ratings: One rating of the movie as a whole, a rating of the hero in the story, and this year a rating of the hero’s mentor figure.
+For each movie, we give three ratings: One rating of the movie or television series as a whole, a rating of the hero in the story, and this year a rating of the hero’s mentor figure.
 Here are our criteria for conducting these three different ratings.

-It’s our goal to review all wide-release movies.
+It’s our goal to review all wide-release movies and TV series.
 We love to review bad films as much as good films because it gives us a chance to see where the artist deviated from the acknowledged structures (and wonder how in the world did this film get made).

 As we’re both employed full time (myself as a software engineer and Scott as a professor of psychology), we review just one or two films a week.
 Sometimes we view these films together and compare notes over a meal at the Sedona Taphouse.
 Other times we see the films separately and exchange notes online.